ajayan-nitkkr/INF553-YelpProject/README.md

 # INF553-Yelp Dataset Challenge
 Predicting Health Score for Businesses in the USA

 Stakeholders: Yelp, Government

 What you plan to do?
 Evaluating restaurants is important to keep a check on how a restaurant is performing and what improvements might be needed.
 One of the standard measure used by US government to evaluate restaurants is Health Score.
-This project aims to predict health score of restaurants based on available features in yelp and US health government data.
-The extended goal is to design a solution to allocate limited government officials for health inspection of restaurants.
+This project aims to predict health score of restaurants based on available features in yelp and US government health data.
+The extended goal (if time permits) is to design a solution to allocate limited government officials for health inspection of restaurants.

 Why it is important?
 1. For government -